Eight Mile Plains, Queensland: History

 Originally Eight Mile Plains extended beyond the Brisbane City boundary along the Pacific Highway (Logan Road) into the northern part of Albert Shire (now Logan City).
 In the 1970s, this southern part of Eight Mile Plains, along with the southern part of Rochedale and Springwood became the new suburb of Underwood.
 Part of Eight Mile Plains within the Brisbane boundary was renamed Rochedale.

 In 1973, the Multiple Handicapped Association of Queensland (now known as Multicap) established a facility for children with multiple disabilities at 303 Padstow Road.
 On 25 August 1980, the Queensland Government established the Eight Mile Plains Special School on the site to manage the education aspects of the facility (27.5766°S 153.0898°E).
 The school closed on 31 December 1997.

 Brisbane Technology Park opened in 1986.
 The park is located on a 33.5 ha site that is only 12 minutes from the Brisbane CBD.
 The Queensland Clunies Ross Centre for Science and Industry opened at the Technology Park in 1997.

+In 1988, the Brisbane Sikh Temple was built on Logan Road followed by the Bosnian Mosque in 2014 showing the growing diversity of Eight Mile Plains.

 In October 2014, a petition was made by 380 residents to excise the north-eastern part of Eight Miles Plains bounded by the Pacific Motorway and Bulimba Creek to create a new suburb to be called Wishart Outlook, the name given to the area by its developers in the 1990s.
 However, other residents are opposed to the change.